chainapsis/keplr-contract-registry/README.md

 - `imageUrl`: Enter the link of the image you added.
 - `metadata`
     -  `name`: Name of the registered CW token.
-    -  `name`: Symbol of the registered CW token.
+    -  `symbol`: Symbol of the registered CW token.
-    -  `name`: Decimals of the registered CW token.
+    -  `decimals`: Decimals of the registered CW token.

 ## NOTE:
 - Please double-check if the app information file is in JSON format.